elong0527/r4csr/README.md

-# R for Clinical Study Report and Submission
+# R for Clinical Study Reports and Submission

 The project is still under development.